sebinside/HotkeylessAHK/README.md

 The subscribing AutoHotkey script waits for a response to its request to the **HotkeylessAHK** server and executes the according function.
 If the function name is `kill`, the script first asks the Node.js server to shut down and than terminates itself.

-The following sequence diagram summarizes the communication of **HotkeylessAHK** with other services like the Stream Deck plugin:
+The following sequence diagram summarizes the communication of **HotkeylessAHK** (client and server) with other services like the Stream Deck plugin:

 ```mermaid
 sequenceDiagram